-28.2 Fair values of financial instruments
+31.2 Fair values of financial instruments

-Since the majority of the Company's financial instruments are short-term in nature and other long-term investments which carrying interest at rates close to the market interest rates, their fair value is not expected to be materially different from the amounts presented in the statements of financial position.
+Since the majority of the Company's financial instruments are short-term in nature or carrying interest at rates close to the market interest rates, their fair value is not expected to be materially different from the amounts presented in the statements of financial position.

-29. Capital management
+32. Capital management

 The primary objective of the Company's capital management is to ensure that it has appropriate capital structure in order to support its business and maximise shareholder value.
-As at 31 December 2019, the Company's debt-to-equity ratio was 0.92:1 (2018: 0.83:1).
+As at 31 December 2020, the Company's debt-to-equity ratio was 1.10:1 (2019: 0.92:1).

-30. Event after the reporting period
+33. Event after the reporting period

-On 13 February 2020, the meeting of the Company's Board of Directors No.1/2020 passed a resolution approving the dividend payment for the year 2019 to the Company's shareholders at Baht 0.10 per share or a total dividend of approximately Baht 40 million.
+On 16 February 2021, the meeting of the Company's Board of Directors No.1/2021 passed a resolution approving the dividend payment for the year 2020 to the Company's shareholders at Baht 0.11 per share or a total dividend of approximately Baht 44 million.
 The Company will further propose this dividend payment for approval to the Annual General Meeting of the shareholders.

-31. Approval of financial statements
+34. Approval of financial statements

-These financial statements were authorised for issue by the Company's Board of Directors on 13 February 2020.
+These financial statements were authorised for issue by the Company's Board of Directors on 16 February 2021.